 The Solitary Islands are a gem on the New South Wales Coast, between Brisbane and Sydney.
-So why don’t we hear more often about scuba diving the Solitary Islands?
-Only because we are spoilt with many fantastic dives sites in the region.
+So why don’t we hear more often about scuba diving in the Solitary Islands?
+Only because we are spoilt with many fantastic dive sites in the region.
 The Solitary Islands are located just between Julian Rocks in Byron Bay and Fish Rock Cave in South West Rocks.
 So they’re in the shade of these two other famous dive sites on Australia’s East Coast.

 I wonder if the people I met meant Pimpernel Rock when they answered my question about their top Australian dive.
 Pimpernel Rock is further north of the Solitary Islands.
 Boats go there only when the weather conditions are excellent.
 Because of the complexity of the site, dive shops don’t take risks, and just a few lucky ones will manage to explore it.

 Is it worth scuba diving the Solitary Islands?

 So far, I have only dived three sites of the North Solitary Island: The Steps, Anemone Bay and The Canyons.
 Unfortunately, the sea conditions weren’t right to take us to other spots.
 Still, I had a fantastic time underwater as you can see in this video:

 What I saw while scuba diving the North Solitary Island was different from anywhere else I’ve been.

 That’s especially true for Anemone Bay.
 Anemones cover the ground.
 I had never seen so many different kinds of anemones next to each other.
 Most of us know anemones are home to the famous clownfish.
 But if you stop for a while and look at them, you’ll see many other creatures living in symbiosis within the anemones, like crabs and shrimps.
 And don’t be fooled by these predators.
 Anemones look like a plant, but they are carnivorous animals.
 Using their tentacles, they feed on small fish or the anemonefish leftovers.